Kira Grünberg: Political career

-When Kira Grünberg received a car from Opel which was adapted to her paraplegic needs, critics questioned her political independency.
+When Grünberg received a car from Opel which was adapted to her paraplegic needs, critics questioned her political independency.
 The present was handed over to her two months after she started her work in the National Council.
-Kira Grünberg, the ÖVP party and Opel denied political influenced and underlined that Opel had already promised Kira the car in 2015 but that the realization took two years.
+Grünberg, the ÖVP party and Opel denied political influenced and underlined that Opel had already promised her the car in 2015 but that the realization took two years.
 The National Council removed Grünberg's parliamentary immunity in this case.
 Consequently, the public prosecutors could start an investigation into possible corruption or political influence.

-After the whole National Council was dismissed for political reasons, Kira Grünberg re-ran in the elections in 2019 and received a new mandate for the National Council.
+After the whole National Council was dismissed for political reasons, Grünberg re-ran in the 2019 election and received a new mandate for the National Council.
+She lost re-election in 2024.